 Saying “yes” to meeting people who intimidate me, giving presentations to large groups, and accepting projects that push me outside of my comfort zone have all helped me take an unconventional physical therapy career path—one that makes me happier than I could ever imagine.

-My goal is to help rehab professionals feel empowered to do the same—to start saying “yes” so we can step into leadership and high-visibility roles where we can truly leverage our skills and education…and show the world what physical therapy professionals are capable of achieving.
+My goal is to help rehab professionals feel empowered to start saying “yes” so we can step into leadership and high-visibility roles where we can truly leverage our skills and education…and show the world what physical therapy professionals are capable of achieving.